 And with this rise comes the need to iron out the right etiquette surrounding a Skype interview, which is different from face-to-face and phone interviews.
 Our experienced team has put together these five top tips to help our candidates to better prepare for Skype interviews:

-1. Presentation – your presentation in a video call is very important.
+Your presentation in a video call is very important.
 The interviewer may only be able to see your top half, but dressing professionally helps you act in a professional frame of mind.
 Equally, be aware of the surroundings in which you choose to set up your video call.
 Make sure the area behind you is not messy or cluttered and there aren’t any inappropriate posters on the wall as this does not reflect well on you.
 A blank clean wall as a background is best.

-2. Body language – just like a face-to-face interview, your body language during video interviews is very important.
+Just like a face-to-face interview, your body language during video interviews is very important.
 Ensure you sit up straight and roll your shoulders back.
 You should also make sure to look at the camera instead of the screen as this is the only way to establish eye contact with the interviewer.
 Less body language can be transmitted via video, so it is important to compensate for this by paying attention to the tone of your voice.
 If you are trying to convince an employer you are passionate, make sure it translates through your tone of voice as well as your words.
 Last but not least, remember to smile.

-3. Make allowances for technology – technology can always be liable to a glitch.
+Technology can always be liable to a glitch.
 Try to minimise any potential issues by doing a test call to a friend before you start.
 Sign in early to avoid any last minute problems that could make you late or flustered.
 If the technology does go wrong, do not hesitate tell your interviewer that the connection is not functioning properly.
 Most importantly in this scenario, do not panic or stress out.
 If something goes wrong with the technology think of it as the perfect opportunity to show that you can be calm and pragmatic when faced with a problem.

 Attending a face-to-face interview?
 Have a look at our article about the face-to-face interview mistakes to avoid.